kylephillips/wp-nested-pages/readme.txt

 1. Expandable tree view of your page structure

-2. Retains quick edit functionality while adding additional options and a cleaner interface
+2. Enhanced quick edit offers configurable fields and additional options

 3. Sortable page nesting updates in real time

-4. Toggle nested child pages for a clutter-free tree
+4. Toggle child pages for a clutter-free and nestable tree

-5. Quickly add posts without leaving the page tree
+5. Quickly add child posts without leaving the page tree

-6. Set capabilities
+6. Clone existing pages for quick setup

+7. Add pages in bulk – great for setting up new site structures quickly

+8. Enable or disable nesting for any user group with the necessary permissions.
+Additional options offer more configuration options.

-7. The Nested Pages interface can be enabled on a per-post-type basis, with customizable options for each type.
+9. The Nested Pages interface can be enabled on a per-post-type basis, with customizable options for each type.

 == Changelog ==

 = 1.6.0 =
-* Redesign of post type settings page, with additional options added
+* Redesign of post type settings page, with additional options added.
 * Thumbnail support added to nested/sort view.
 Visit Settings > Nested Pages > Post Types to enable post thumbnails and set options.
 * Ability to customize quick edit fields for each post type added.
 Visit Settings > Nested Pages > Post Types to hide specific fields from the quick edit interface for each post type.
-Please note: specific fields are still hidden depending on the current user's roles/capabilities.
+Please note: specific fields are still hidden depending. on the current user's roles/capabilities.
-* Bulk delete functionality added
+* Bulk delete functionality added.
 * When adding multiple pages, the option to set them as hidden in the nav menu is now available.
-* Option added to manually sync the nav menu and page order
+* Option added to manually sync the nav menu and page order.
 * Bug fix where Post menu wasn't being replaced if option checked.
 * Modified date set to not update when reordering post order through the nested view.
 * Issue of duplicate posts item in nav menu resolved.
 * Fix for invalid rel attribute in generated nav menus, resulting in W3C validation error.
+* Filters added for title, edit links, and view links in the nested interface.
 * Bug fix where non-hierarchical post types were allowing nesting.
 * Bug fix where page redirect errors were showing while attempting to delete pages with the Page post type disabled.
 (Thanks to Evan Washkow)
-* Bug fix where non-ascii characters were not displaying correctly in the quick edit slug field
+* Bug fix where non-ascii characters were not displaying correctly in the quick edit slug field.
-* Bug fix where "Add Child" was not available if menu sync was disabled completely
+* Bug fix where "Add Child" was not available if menu sync was disabled completely.
 * Tab index set when adding a new child or multiple pages.
 No mouse necessary for adding in bulk.
-* Various UI enhancements
+* Various UI enhancements.
-* Swedish translation added (Thanks to Marcus Forsberg)
+* Swedish translation added (Thanks to Marcus Forsberg).

 = 1.5.4 =
 * Spanish translation added (Thanks to Raúl Martínez)